School chaplaincy that supports students and whānau to live their best life.

 Chaplain speaking to student

-If you enjoy interacting with children and young people - and have 4 hours a week - you can make a positive impact in a school community.
+If you would like to walk alongside children and young people and have 4 hours a week, you can make a positive impact in a school community.

 The need for extra support in schools and in the lives of young people and their whānau is greater than ever.
-If young people have a positive connection with a trusted adult, they can grow in a healthy way that sets them up for emotional resilience for life.
+If young people have positive connections with trusted adults, they can grow in emotional health that sets them up to have greater resilience throughout life.

 A recent Government report stated that ‘children and young people want to be accepted for who they are - listened to - and supported in their aspirations’*.
-Mental health is a big issue amongst youth.
-Schools are very busy places and the wellbeing needs are often immense.
-We can be part of a solution.
+Mental wellbeing is a huge issue among youth.
+Schools are very busy places and student wellbeing needs are often immense.
+Lifewalk is part of the solution.

 Lifewalk supports many Wellbeing Mentors all over Aotearoa.
 Right now, the demand for help in schools is more than we can provide.